objcio/articles/2014-12-08-activity-tracing.md

 The events are stored in a ring buffer that only holds the last 50 events.
 Therefore, this API should be used to indicate macro-level events, like meaningful user interactions.

 Note that this API only has an effect from within the scope of an activity: it marks the current activity as a breadcrumb.
-This also means that you can only do this once per activity, subsequent calls will be ignored.
+This also means that you can only do this once per activity; subsequent calls will be ignored.

 ## Trace Messages